Buffalo Bill gun up for bid: Unseen for 50 years, historic firearms to be auctioned in three-day event

 This week that gun, and the photo, could be in the hands of a 21st-century collector.

 “All of these are firearms that have been stored, they have not seen the light of day for 50 years,” said museum Director Wayne McCombs.
-“We will have a public viewing Wednesday and Thursday where people can come and see all the different guns and things, and then the auction runs three days.”
+A public viewing was held last week.

 The money raised will go to provide ongoing funding for the preservation, conservation and upkeep of the J.M.
 Davis Collection in the museum, celebrating its 50th anniversary after opening in June 1969.